EMA's CHMP Gives Ocugen the Green Light to Submit MAA for OCU410ST Based on GARDian3 Trial

 Notably, the first patient was dosed in the GARDian3 in July 2025.

-The EMA’s decision was based on data from the phase 1 GARDian clinical trial (NCT05956626), in which evaluable treated eyes showed 48% slower lesion growth compared to untreated eyes at 12 months of follow-up.
-In addition, evaluable treated eyes showed improvement in best-corrected visual acuity (BCVA) of almost 2-lines or 9-letters compared to untreated eyes, a changed deemed clinically meaningful and statistically significant (P = .031).
+The EMA’s decision was based on data from the phase 1 GARDian clinical trial (NCT05956626), in which evaluable treated eyes showed 48% slower lesion growth compared with untreated eyes at 12 months of follow-up.
+In addition, evaluable treated eyes showed improvement in best-corrected visual acuity (BCVA) of almost 2 lines or 9 letters compared with untreated eyes, a changed deemed clinically meaningful and statistically significant (P = .031).

 “Initiating dosing in this pivotal phase 2/3 study is an important advancement for Ocugen and more importantly for the Stargardt community,” Huma Qamar, MD, MPH, chief medical officer of Ocugen, said in a statement at the time the first patient’s dosing was announced.2 “The adaptive design of this trial, including a masked interim analysis at 8 months on 24 subjects, enables us to efficiently evaluate early signals of efficacy and safety while optimizing study conduct.”